If you’re new to celebrating Lent (or have celebrated it for a long time!), try a Lenten Bible reading plan this year!

 Click HERE or the photo below for the undated plan.

-Click HERE for the dated calendars (February 22-April 8, 2023).
+Click HERE for the dated calendars of Journey to the Cross (February 22-April 8, 2023).
 There is no reading on Sundays because Sundays are not counted in the 40 days of Lent.

-Click the photo below for the Gospel of Mark readings for Lent.
+Click HERE for the Gospel of Mark readings for Lent.

 Please share this post with a friend if you think they would find it helpful!